collinbarrett/wp-vps-build-guide/README.md

 	- `sudo nano /etc/apt/apt.conf.d/50unattended-upgrades`
 		- Uncomment `"${distro_id}:${distro_codename}-updates";`
 		- Uncomment and modify `Unattended-Upgrade::Automatic-Reboot "true";`
+12. Update kernel.
+(DO only.)
+	- `ls /boot/`
+    - Make a note of the newest version of vmlinuz installed.
+    - `sudo poweroff`
+    - In DO control panel, navigate to the droplet's settings->kernel.
+    - If available, select and change to the newest version of vmlinuz installed on the droplet.
-12. Snapshot 2
+13. Snapshot 2
-13. Download, compile, and install nginx w/ngx_pagespeed.
+14. Download, compile, and install nginx w/ngx_pagespeed.
 	- `sudo add-apt-repository -s -y ppa:nginx/development`
 	- `sudo apt-get update`
 	- `sudo apt-get -y build-dep nginx`